 - As the Program Leader, you will work together with your Program Partner and serve as the main contact for NCWIT.
 Your partner is there to help empower you along the way and serve as your fiscal agent.
 You may consider meeting regularly to discuss progress and goals.
 Having an AspireIT program is a huge accomplishment but it is also a big undertaking- don’t hesitate to ask for help when you need it.

 - Utilize the resources available.
 Join the AspireIT Program Leaders Facebook Group and toolkit can assist you to help you shape your program.
 Do you need sample forms or program implementation ideas?
 It’s in the toolkit!
 Do you have curriculum, sample forms, recruitment ideas or more that you’d like to share?
 Post it in the group and share it with others!

 - Promote your program and be sure the information that NCWIT has for your program is accurate (date, website, photos, etc.).
 Is the AspireIT logo on your sponsor page of your website?
 Are you using the AspireIT digital badge?
 Do you need sample posters, flyers, press release, etc. Check out the media kit and other tools in the toolkit.
 Have you had any media coverage?
 Please be sure to send it to NCWIT email@example.com so we can track your successes!

-- Pre and Post Program Tasks.
+- Pre- and Post-program Tasks.
 If you are a new program, be sure to have your orientation firstname.lastname@example.org .
-When you have completed your program we have a special survey for each population involved to complete (a survey for you, one for your program partner, and one for your middle school participants to take towards the end of program) and final report for you to fill out.
+When you have completed your program, we have a special survey for each population involved to complete (a survey for you, one for your program partner, and one for your program participants) and final report for you to fill out.
 We will also be asking for your media waivers and participant info (you collected the first week), your photos, info on any publicity your program got and your final budget info.
 This will help us measure the success of the AspireIT programs and plan for future programs.
 You will want to make sure these tasks are complete before applying for future funding.

 Download the toolkit now.